sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

     Once you have entered the values to the parameters, click on ``Test Connection``.
 If the connection is successful,  click on ``Save`` to save the connection.
 Now you can create connection using the resources in datasets and workflows.

 ..
 Note:: Make sure that MySQL URL should be accessible from Sparkflows web server URL.

+3. Run Workflows using MySQL Jdbc Jar

+    When running workflows , select the checkbox for the JAR file ( mysql-connector-java-X.Y.Z.jar) in the Workflow Execution Page.